Chlamydomonas reinhardtii: Alternative protein source

 C. reinhardtii has been suggested as a new algae-based nutritional source.
 Compared to Chlorella and Spirulina, C. reinhardtii was found to have more Alpha-linolenic acid, and a lower quantity of heavy metals while also containing all the essential amino acids and similar protein content.
 Triton Algae Innovations was developing a commercial alternative protein product made from C reinhardtii.

 Clean source of hydrogen production

 In 1939, the German researcher Hans Gaffron (1902–1979), who was at that time attached to the University of Chicago, discovered the hydrogen metabolism of unicellular green algae.
 C reinhardtii and some other green algae can, under specified circumstances, stop producing oxygen and convert instead to the production of hydrogen.
 This reaction by hydrogenase, an enzyme active only in the absence of oxygen, is short-lived.
 Over the next thirty years, Gaffron and his team worked out the basic mechanics of this photosynthetic hydrogen production by algae.

+The circumstances in which these algae switch to producing hydrogen instead of oxygen are the lack of sulfur.

 To increase the production of hydrogen, several tracks are being followed by the researchers.